 Given the explosion of online poker and a new generation of avid game players you can now find hundreds of variations within the games themselves as too.

-Multi-Table Tournaments, Sit-and-Go’s, Hyper Turbos, Six-Max, Heads-Up, Double or Nothings, Fast-Fold Poker… the amount of poker-game formats you can find nowadays is as diverse as those you learned from your grandfather at the kitchen table.
+Multi-Table Tournaments, Sit-and-Go’s, Hyper Turbos, Six-Max, Heads-Up, Double or Nothings, Fast-Fold Poker… the amount of poker-game formats you can find nowadays on poker sites is as diverse as those you learned from your grandfather at the kitchen table.

 Switch up one or two aspects of the game as in the variations above and the implications for poker strategy multiply equally.